desoladuminu/LITA_class-Documentation/README.md

 LITA_class_Documentation

 ### Tools used
-- Microsoft Excel for Data cleaning,Analysis and visualization
+- Microsoft Excel
+ 1. For Data cleaning
+ 2. For Analysis
+ 3. For Data Visualization

 - SQL (Structured query language) for querying of data
 - Github for portifolio building